Taka Sisters

 The Taka Sisters were a traveling vaudeville trio of Japanese-American singers and dancers who billed themselves as "the only Japanese triplets on the stage".

 Early years

-Myrtle (1916-2011), Midi (1914-1936), and Mary (1912-1991) were the daughters of Nisei Imahei Takaoka (a Christian minister and founder of the Hollywood Japanese Independent Church) and Kazuko Majime.
+Myrtle (1916-2011), Midi (1914-1936), and Mary (1912-1991) were the daughters of Issei Imahei Takaoka (a Christian minister and founder of the Hollywood Japanese Independent Church) and Kazuko Majime.
 Imahei died young from tuberculosis, leaving the family destitute and their son Hal Takaoka in charge.
 In their teens Myrtle got into show business as an extra.
 She convinced her sisters to go into vaudeville as the Taka Sisters, a risqué act of the time.

 Murder of Midi Takaoka

 The Taka Sisters became nationally recognized but after headlining Harry’s New York Cabaret between 1935-1936 their careers ended abruptly after Midi Takaoka was murdered in Los Angeles at her family home on August 11, 1936 by Raymond Johnson, a jilted lover.
 The night before Johnson murdered Takaoka, he had beaten and stabbed William J. Bachand with an ice pick, the other man involved in the love triangle.
 Police were in pursuit of Johnson when the second crime was committed.
 Johnson turned himself in to the police two days later and confessed to the murder, saying he slashed her throat in a jealous rage after finding her with another Caucasian man.

 Bachand had initially met Takaoka at a bus depot in New York, and he proposed marriage to her two days later with an engagement ring he purchased in St. Louis, even though she was already wearing an engagement ring from Johnson.
 The pair arrived in Los Angeles on August 7, where Takaoka told Johnson she was now involved with Bachand.
 After Bachand asked Takaoka's mother's permission to marry her, the pair traveled to Yuma to marry, but were denied by the authorities there.
 After returning to Los Angeles on August 10, Bachand testified that Johnson stabbed him five times with an ice pick that night and told him to leave Takaoka's house, where he was staying.
 Johnson was separated from Bachand by one of Takaoka's brothers, and Takaoka tearfully threatened to leave both men if they continued to fight.
 Bachand was taken to the hospital, where he was treated for his wounds, and returned to stay at the Takaoka home later that night.
 The next morning, on August 11, Johnson returned to confront Takaoka, and according to Bachand's recollection, he witnessed Johnson leaving the house at approximately 9 o'clock, followed by Takaoka, who collapsed on the front lawn.